Ranork/Auto-Linkedin/README.md

 # Auto LinkedIn

-This project provides automation for LinkedIn using Node.js and Puppeteer.
+Auto LinkedIn is a project that provides automation for LinkedIn using Node.js and Puppeteer.
+This project helps you save time by automating various tasks on LinkedIn.

+## Features

+- Sign in functionalities
+- Search user profiles with keywords, network distance etc.
+- Sending connection requests
+- Visit profiles
+- (Work In Progress) Sending messages

 ## Installation

+### Prerequisites
+- Make sure you have Node.js and npm installed.
+[Node.js Installation](https://nodejs.org/)
+- Puppeteer library is used, which requires Chrome browser for automation.

+### Installation Steps
 1. Clone the project:
 ```bash
 git clone https://github.com/Ranork/Auto-Linkedin.git